 Make sure that you have selected the option to open Perusall in a new tab or window; otherwise, LTI launch will fail.
 Perusall blocks LTI launches within an

 iframe for security reasons.

-Ensure that the assignment description does not contain newline characters
+Ensure that the assignment description does not contain newline or special characters

-Some LMSs fail to properly process LTI launches when the assignment description for an assignment that launches Perusall contains newline characters.
+Some LMSs fail to properly process LTI launches when the assignment description for an assignment that launches Perusall contains newline characters or special characters such as accents.
 Place the description of the assignment on one line.

 Ensure that students are launching Perusall assignments from assignment-specific links in your LMS, if you want to use grade sync